 While eating on a regular basis is important, so are the types of food you choose.

 Make sure your snack includes a source of protein, and keep track of carbohydrates within your food to prevent spikes in blood sugar.

-Here, Yu shares three tasty snacks to enjoy:
+Here, Galiza shares three tasty snacks to enjoy:

 - Greek yogurt parfait.
 Higher in protein and lower in carbohydrates than traditional yogurt, Greek yogurt tastes best with fresh fruits or low-sugar jams.
 Be careful, though – some flavored Greek yogurts can contain added sugars.
 Seek out plain, unsweetened varieties.